oeananas/8_vk_friends_online/README.md

 Remember, it is recommended to use [virtualenv/venv](https://devman.org/encyclopedia/pip/pip_virtualenv/) for better isolation.

+To get app_id, you need to register your application at https://vk.com/dev

 # Quickstart

 Example of script launch on Linux, Python 3.5